bring/developer-site/content/api/event-cast/index.md

   - title: Limitations
     content: |
-      The API allows a maximum of _50 concurrent requests_ per user.
-The maximum amount of shipments that can be batch created is limited to _100 per request_.
-The test endpoint allows a maximum of _10 concurrent requests_ per user.
+      Maximum _50 concurrent requests_ per user is allowed.
+Maximum _10 concurrent requests_ per user is allowed on the test endpoint.
+Maximum 100 shipments can be batch created per request.
+But there is no limitation on how many webhooks you can have in total.

+      Wildcard events and event groups like `*` and `ALL` are not supported.

+      The current version doesn’t support event history, you can use the [Tracking API](/api/tracking) to get a shipment’s full history.

+      Webhooks cannot be edited after they have been created.

+      Expiration duration and retry timing are fixed and cannot be configured.

+      Expired webhooks are not available.

+      Multiple webhooks for one shipment can only be registered as long as they subscribe to different events.

   - title: Formats
     content: |